 4. Top with soda water and garnish with a slice of lemon and a sprig of rosemary.

-If you are looking for further inspiration, you can find more serving suggestions & cocktail recipes on our wild serves page.
+If you are looking for further inspiration, you can find more serving suggestions & cocktail recipes on our classic serves page.